m1kethai/home-assistant.io/source/_includes/common-tasks/file_access.md

 ### Installing and using the Samba add-on

-The Samba add-on creates smb shares which can be accessed from another computer.
+The Samba add-on creates SMB shares which can be accessed from another computer.
 You can also edit files using the editor of your preference from your client computer.
 This add-on can be installed from the add-on store's official repository.

 To configure the Samba add-on, you only need to set a user and password of your choice on the configuration page, save, and then start the add-on.
 The add-on will not start without setting a password!